jozzzzep/KeyBinder/README.md

   **InputFilteringRemove (List**<**KeyCode**> **keys)**

     Removes a single/bunch of KeyCodes from the list of valid keys.
-    You can call it if you wanna add a valid key after the initialization.
+    You can call it if you wanna remove a valid key after the initialization.

   - **InputFilteringRemoveAll ()**
   Clears the list of valid keys.